 Does BMC Stock Holdings Have A Good ROCE?

-When making comparisons between similar businesses, investors may find ROCE useful.
-BMC Stock Holdings's ROCE appears to be substantially greater than the 8.3% average in the Trade Distributors industry.
+ROCE can be useful when making comparisons, such as between similar companies.
+In our analysis, BMC Stock Holdings's ROCE is meaningfully higher than the 9.0% average in the Trade Distributors industry.
 We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
 Regardless of where BMC Stock Holdings sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

-BMC Stock Holdings has total assets of US$1.7b and current liabilities of US$367m.
-Therefore its current liabilities are equivalent to approximately 21% of its total assets.
+BMC Stock Holdings has total assets of US$1.9b and current liabilities of US$408m.
+Therefore its current liabilities are equivalent to approximately 22% of its total assets.
 Low current liabilities are not boosting the ROCE too much.